 Benefits of being an Airbnb Superhost

 - Being a Superhost increases the visibility of your listing.
 How?
-Firstly, Airbnb has a special “Superhost only” filter that Airbnb users can and mostly do turn on when they want to make sure they are getting their money’s worth.
+Firstly, Airbnb has a special “Superhost only” filter that users can and mostly do turn on when they want to ensure they are getting their money’s worth.
 Secondly, Airbnb newsletters and curated lists usually include properties managed by Superhosts.
 These two factors greatly contribute towards increased visibility and bookings for your listing.
 You also get a competitive advantage over other hosts in your vicinity.

 - Since getting this title is not easy, you are seen as an experienced host who provides outstanding service to their guests once you get the status of Airbnb Superhost.
 Undoubtedly, guests are more likely to choose someone they can trust with their experience.